KeatonDunsford/docs/developer/docs/arvo/web-apps.md

 # Frontend

 That's all that's needed for the backend.
-The frontend is just some "sail" html (Hoon markup for XML) and javascript.
+The frontend is just some "Sail" html (Hoon markup for XML) and javascript.
 Here's `/web/pages/examples/click.hoon`:

 ```